Ryely-Squires/My-Nintendo-Tracker/README.md

 7. Should you need to access the logs, run "docker logs mynintendo".

 # TODO

-1. Make sure the thing actually works (probably pretty high priority).
-2. Add multi region support (Only supports CA and US right now).
+1. Add multi region support (Only supports CA and US right now).
-3. Clean up the code.
+2. Clean up the code.
 It's a little ugly at the moment.
-4. Scrape image URLs so you can see the actual reward when a new one comes out.
+3. Scrape image URLs so you can see the actual reward when a new one comes out.